Optimal Decision Rules when Payoffs are Partially Identified: Optimal Decisions and Their Implementation

 with respect to $d \in \mc D$ for almost every realization of the data.
 This leads to the Bayes rule

-if the argmin is unique, otherwise $\delta_n^*(X^n;\pi)$ is chosen randomly from $\mr{arg}\min_{d \in \mc D} \bar R_n(d|X^n)$.
+if the argmin is unique, otherwise $\delta_n^*(X^n;\pi)$ is chosen randomly from $\argmin_{d \in \mc D} \bar R_n(d)$.
 We include $\pi$ as an argument to indicate that the decision depends on $\pi$ in finite samples.

-We formally prove in Section~\ref{sec:optimality} that Bayes decisions $\delta_n^*(X^n;\pi)$ are optimal under criterion (\ref{eq:criterion_asymptotic}) for any prior $\pi$ whose density is strictly positive and smooth at $P_0$.
-To see the connection between (\ref{eq:imr}) and (\ref{eq:criterion_asymptotic}), use a change-of-variables to express the prior for $h$ as $\propto \pi(P_0+ h/\sqrt{n})$.
+Bayes decisions $\delta_n^*(X^n;\pi)$ are optimal under criterion (\ref{eq:criterion_asymptotic}) for any prior $\pi$ whose density is positive, bounded, and continuous (Theorem~\ref{t1}).
+To see the connection between (\ref{eq:criterion_asymptotic}) and~(\ref{eq:imr}), use a change-of-variables to express the prior for $h$ as $\propto \pi(\mu_0+ h/\sqrt{n})$.
 This prior becomes uniform as $n \to \infty$, which is the weight function underlying (\ref{eq:criterion_asymptotic}).

-\paragraph{Example: Treatment Assignment.} Recall from Section~\ref{sec:treatment.empirical} that the maximum risk of $d \in \{0,1\}$ are positive and negative parts of the bounds on the ATE:
+\paragraph{Example: Treatment Assignment.} Recall from Section~\ref{sec:treatment.empirical} that the maximum risks of $d \in \{0,1\}$ are the positive and negative parts of the bounds on the ATE: